rileybathurst/priest/README.md

 ### To Do

-I've got a list running in Asana
+- I've got a list running in Asana
+- 📣 in scss means this needs documentation